charliemeyer2000/cra-template-cgm/README.md

 ### .github/workflows

 The workflow file included in the `.github/workflows` folder is used to build and upload the docker image to GCR.
-There is then an example of how to deploy it to Google Cloud Run, but you may also add any other deployment you would like (Google Kubernetes Engine, Google App Engine, etc).
+There is then an example of how to deploy it to Google Cloud Run (it super simple, fastest way to deploy your app), but you may also add any other deployment you would like (Google Kubernetes Engine, Google App Engine, etc).

 Make sure to add repository secretes to your GitHub repository for the following: